codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ### Flat buffer with an array of rows

-This method minimizes the array of allocations down to two, and allows for accessing the elements as whey were stored in a two-dimensional array.
+This method minimizes the number of allocations down to two, and allows for accessing the elements as if they were stored in a two-dimensional array.
 It uses two dynamically allocated buffers: One large buffer to store entries of the array in a flat array, and one smaller buffer which serves as an array of pointers to individual rows:

 <details>